ckiri/st/README.md

 # st - simple terminal

-Patched and configured version of st from https://st.suckless.org
+Patched version with own configuration of st from https://st.suckless.org

 Following patches are installed: